Artificial Intelligence (AI) Airborne Air Defense System

 To achieve these objectives, we designed a unique system in which the Mother unmanned aerial vehicle (Mother hen) carries a fleet of Sub-unmanned aerial vehicles (chicks), and the sub-unmanned aerial vehicles carry a fleet of mini-unmanned vehicles (grand chicks) launch and recover in midair, known as the "Mother hen and parasite chicks."
 The airborne air defense system also comprises Artificial Intelligence (AI) ("drone-on-drones") warfighting techniques, which is known as the "THE-BEE" system.

-Our mission, which began 15 years ago in 2009, is to design and invent a new airborne air defense system that can support the U.S. and NATO allies to modernize their traditional warfare strategies into modern warfare strategies—specifically, finding solutions to 1980s Cold War era critical issues related to UAVs and drones carrying WMD weapons and use them as delivery systems.
+Our mission, which began 15 years ago in 2009, is to design and invent a new Airborne air defense system that can support the U.S. and NATO allies to modernize their traditional warfare strategies into modern warfare strategies—specifically, finding solutions to 1980s Cold War era critical issues related to UAVs and drones carrying WMD weapons and use them as delivery systems.

-This invention would provide a competitive military advantage over adversaries and enemies and help NATO and its allies establish a 21st-century deterrence and defense capability to preserve peace, prevent coercion, and deter aggression.
+This invention would provide a competitive military advantage over adversaries and enemies and help NATO and its allies build a 21st-century deterrence and defense capability and a new arms race to preserve peace, prevent coercion, and deter aggression.

 UAVs or Drones Carrying Weapons of Mass Destruction

-The U.S. and NATO have already begun re-capitalizing their major weapons and weapons delivery platforms, many dating back to the Cold War era.
+The U.S. and NATO have already begun re-thinking their major weapons and weapons delivery platforms, many dating back to the Cold War era.
 Especially in the 1980s, issues about the capabilities of unmanned aerial vehicles (UAV) or drones carrying weapons of mass destruction (WMD), chemical, biological, radiological, and nuclear weapons (CBRN), and delivery systems.

-We also focused on strengthening the emergency and civil preparedness plan to support military operations, especially when dealing with mass casualties and disruptive health crises.
 Canada's Defence minister insists that Canada is aggressively preparing to face evolving global nuclear threats, and Canada and its allies must be ready for "all scenarios" when it comes to whether Russia could deploy nuclear weapons amid its "failure" in Ukraine.

 In 2008, we also designed and developed the emergency preparedness and response plan for civil-military preparation, which aims to build greater coordination and communication capabilities among the military, first responders, medical personnel, and civilians if deterrence fails and a CBRN (chemical, biological, radiological, nuclear) incident occurs.
 The "CBRN Triangle Project" is a distinctive identification and visual communication system.
 We first introduced this system during the 2010 Vancouver Winter Olympics in Canada, and it was well received.
 Now, the system is used by emergency responders and recognized by government agencies.